 “Here’s an idea,” it begins.
 That’s never a good sign for an online reply.
 The piece de resistance, however, comes in the form of the ellipses, followed by “we will wait.”
 It’s nice that the author thinks there’s more than one making the post — the royal we of Egan’s, perhaps.
 It does at least attempt to clarify later in the same post that there was no praise of Trump; instead, it’s just “respect for the Office [sic] of the President, not one individual.”
 Wasn’t that obvious?

 It’s also curious that the “crooks” listed beyond Trump are all Democrats.
 I recount no stain on Warren nor Sanders.
 Obama had no scandals.
-Cool the the poster acknowledges a lady could be president, though.
+Cool that the poster acknowledges a lady could be president, though.

 In the end, it’s about money, isn’t it?
 And that’s right up Trump’s — nay, capitalism’s — wheelhouse.
 If Trump came to Egan’s, the reply implies, there would be an air of “cool” about the place.
 And this is because it would generate business out the ass.
 Never mind that Trump wouldn’t even bother get an Egan’s regular to wipe his shoes.
 I’ll never be convinced of a New York elite being a man of the people.

 It all adds up to what we former attendees of Egan’s know deep down: the old Egan’s, the Egan’s under Bob Weatherly’s hand, the Egan’s of true inclusively that need not be posted on social media would’ve never said that Trump is welcomed.
 This is because the old Egan’s valued odd, different, hardworking, weird (maybe to a fault), and intelligent.
 Never mind that this Egan’s doesn’t.